Some of our near neighbors viewed from our staff residence here at the Smithsonian Tropical Research Institute in Bocas del Toro, Panama.

 The 2012 Three Seas Biology and Ecology of Fishes class is about to begin and Drs.
 Clare Wormald and Mia Adreani are glad to be returning to the Smithsonian Tropical Research Institute in Bocas del Toro, Panama.

 Dr. Mia Adreani is a postdoctoral scholar at California State University, Northridge and is an expert in reef fish reproduction.
-Her research interests include
+Her research interests include•Behavioral ecology and reproductive biology of marine fishes

 •Evolution of mating systems